vesta-power-model/vesta/README.md

     python3 python3-pip graphviz
 pip3 install numpy pandas pytest numba xgboost scikit-learn shap
 ```
-If you are not on Debian. your system's package manager likely has similar targets.
+If you are not on Debian, your system's package manager likely has similar targets.
+Then you can download the repository, unpack it, and go into the repository's directory.
+Once in the directory, you can do the following steps to build the codebase:

 1. run `bash setup_benchmarks.sh` to get the dependency benchmarks.